 A test namespace has a singular purpose to test a matching application namespace.
 Therefore the idiomatic approach is to

 :refer specific functions from

-The namespace under test should be referred, typically using the alias SUT for software under test.
+The namespace under test should be referred, using a meaningful alias name.

 clojure.test to the namespace definition along with the namespace under test.

 (ns practicalli.app-namespace-test (:require '[clojure.test :refer [deftest is testing]] [practicalli.app-namespace :as app-namespace]))